California Residential Solar

 Closing pressure and manufactured urgency

-High-pressure closes, "today only" offers, and fear tactics around tax credit deadlines are standard industry practice — designed to stop you from comparing prices.
+High-pressure closes, "today only" offers, and fear tactics around semi-imaginary deadlines are standard industry practice — designed to stop you from comparing prices.

 ✓ What We Do